-- A. The order for a radiation therapy treatment must be made by an authorized physician. - B. The written order for a radiation therapy treatment must be available at the time of the treatment. - C. The written order for a therapeutic procedure must include the:
+- A. An order for a simulation examination must be made only by an authorized physician. - B. A written order for a simulation procedure must be available at the time of the examination. - C. An order for a simulation procedure must include the: